chevah/geck/content/review.rst

 If PQM is not enabled for the repo, you will need to do a manual merge.

-When doing manual merge using git, use squash merge and don't use the default commit message.
+When doing a manual merge using git, use squash merge and don't use the default commit message.
 Here is a sample command for merging branch "1234-what-was-done"::